31 October 2024 Members Calling

 TB: What is the purpose of your project?

-TB: Where do you stand and where do you see it in two years’ time?
+TB: Where do you see yourself and your projects in two years?

 TB: A technology that will shape the future.